When and where does the Texas Book Festival take place?

 What about book sales?

-Additionally, when the full lineup is released on texasbookfestival.org in late August / early September, all author profiles link to a purchase page on BookPeople.com.
+Additionally, when the full lineup is released on our website (texasbookfestival.org) in the late summer, all author profiles will link to a purchase page on BookPeople.com.

 If your book’s publication date falls after Festival Weekend (Nov.
-5–6), and if an early-sales discussion has been had, the title will be available for purchase only in the BookPeople Sales Tents during Festival Weekend, as well as pre-order on BookPeople’s website.
+11-12), and if an early-sales discussion has been had, the title will be available for purchase only in the BookPeople Sales Tents during Festival Weekend, as well as for pre-order on BookPeople’s website.

-Depending on the venue, select sessions have options for on-site sales as well.
+Depending on the venue, select sessions have options for on-site book sales as well.

 What about book signings?

-Typically, signings take place in the TBF Book Signing Tent and in the Children’s Book Signing Tent, both of which are located centrally on the footprint.
+Typically, signings take place in the TBF Book Signing Tent and in the Children’s Book Signing Tent, both of which are centrally located within the Festival footprint.
 Signing sessions are scheduled to take place immediately after an author’s appearance in any given programming session.